tinganho/balanced-storage/README.md

     }
 }
 ```
-The above code won't compile, since there is no `off` statement.
+The above code won't compile, since there is no `off` declaration.
 Just adding this line will let the compiler compile:
 ```typescript
 import {UserChangeTitle} from '/model'